 Statistics & demographics

-Stories can be told with statistics and demographics.
-They explain who we are, what we are doing, and measure our well-being.
-Numbers can indeed paint a picture of a place, a population or an event.
-There are many entities that collect data, but not all of it is accessible to everyone.
+Statistics and demographics explain who we are, what we are doing, and measure our well-being.
+Numbers can paint a picture of a place, a population, or an event.
+Many entities collect data, but not all of it is readily accessible.
 When statistics are compiled by a private organization, the figures usually are not made public.

-Businesses will hire research organizations to collect data for them.
+For example, many businesses hire research firms to collect data for them.
 But these statistics do not become part of the public domain.
-Likewise, trade associations often gather data but usually make the information available only to their own members.
-The government’s gathering of data provides us with our greatest sources for statistical research.
-Government offices need data in order to carry out their mandates.
-They in turn aggregate the numbers and place the results on their webpages and publish them in documents and reports.
-Government agencies address the needs of education, health, safety, crime, transportation, pollution, the economy, employment, agriculture, trade, and much more.
-The guides in this section on demographics and statistics will help you get started on your research.
+Likewise, trade associations often gather data but normally only make the information available to their members.

+Our federal and state governments provide us with our best sources for statistical research.
+Government offices need data to carry out their mandates.
+They then aggregate the numbers and publish the results on their webpages and in reports.
+Government agencies address education, health, safety, crime, transportation, pollution needs; as well as economic needs including employment, agriculture, and trade.
+The guides on demographics and statistics will help you crack open this treasure trove of data.